Civil Rights or Human Rights?

 Here are descriptions of the three parts and culminating activity.
 Download full lesson below.

-Part One: Freedom is on the Move
+Part One: Freedom Is on the Move

 Students create an “African American Freedom Struggle Timeline and Map” on a classroom wall and relate the Universal Declaration of Human Rights (UDHR) to the timeline’s events.
 They begin with a timeline on the wall marked with the decades 1940, 1950, 1960, and 1970.
 As reference documents, they refer to the Universal Declaration of Human Rights and the timeline, “The African Freedom Struggle, An International Perspective, 1942-1967,” cut into strips.

 The timeline introduces students to thirty key events that illustrate the reciprocal relationship between the U.S. Civil Rights Movement and the international human rights movement, especially the campaigns against colonialism and in support of economic and social rights.
 The chronology begins with the Double V campaign and ends with King’s Riverside Church address criticizing the Vietnam War, but is certainly not exhaustive.
-Students can be encouraged to research additional events, and teachers can facilitate in depth discussions regarding the international dimensions of the struggle.
+Students can be encouraged to research additional events, and teachers can facilitate in-depth discussions regarding the international dimensions of the struggle.

 Part Two: The United Nations Commission on Human Rights